For the first time since the 1980s, we’re excited about a music synthesizer

 The only downside there is the potential expense.
 The Lightpad Block retails for $180, and Roli’s other Blocks — including the Live Block, Loop Block, and the Touch Block — start at $80.
 It doesn’t take long before the costs add up.

 But Roli argues that with Blocks, you get more bang for your buck than most MIDI systems — and that’s a fair point.
 You only need a Lightpad Block or Seaboard Block to get started, and the other Blocks are optional — Roli’s Noise app lets you tweak every part of the experience.
-In comparison, Abelton’s popular Push 2 will run you $800 with the software.
+In comparison, Abelton’s popular Push 2 will run you around double the price, at $800 with the software.

 Roli believes that the Seaboard Block will appeal to another demographic outside the studio world, as well: Music creators who want an affordable, lightweight controller they can fit in a backpack.